info3g/Instagram-page-posts-scrapper/README.md

 # Instagram-page-posts-scrapper

-# Linkedin People Seach Scrapper
-LinkedIn scrapper is advanced search result scrapper to find all people of different profile in excel sheet
+Instagram scrapper is advanced search result scrapper to find all people of different profile in excel sheet

 # Installation: